• *** Web interface coming Q2 2021 ***

 MDL-700™ is a programmable data logger with a Linux* operating system.

-MDL-700 is purpose-built by Dyacon engineers and natively includes specialized I/O required for environmental and site monitoring applications.
-System architecture is tuned to the unique needs of remote data collection and control.
+MDL-700 is purpose-built by Dyacon engineers for environmental and site monitoring applications.
+System architecture is tuned to the unique needs of remote data collection and control, low power, PC-like I/O, and expandable sensor input and control options.

 The open-source operating system allows software developers to utilize familiar programming tools and data interfaces in order to create a custom solution in a short time.
 Programmers can build applications on their desktop or directly on MDL using Python, C, or C++.